LeonisX/yoda-stories-translation-tool/README.md

 ## TODO

-* Add new tiles - already in Delphi version
+* Add new tiles - already in Delphi version - we need a better solution: "PLUS" button at the end of tiles
 * Dump from EXE file
+* Dump palette from EXE file
-* Dump/read to RTF/DOC/DOCX
+* Dump/read to DOCX
 * Validate text (first-last) phrases
 * Hide debug tabs by default